SilentVoid13/Templater/README.md

 You can set a timeout for your custom commands with the `Timeout` option.
 A command that takes longer than what you defined will be canceled and considered as a command failure.

+You set your locale in the settings, so the dates used in internal templates are formatted according to your language (e.g. `Montag` instead of `Monday` in german).

 ## Installation

 After disabling Safe Mode, you can find third-party plugins in Settings > Third-party plugin > Community plugins > Browse > Search for "Templater".